1Department of Obstetrics and Gynecology, Women and Children’s Hospital, Hull University Teaching Hospitals NHS Trust, Hull-02045, England.

 Prevention

-The incidence of endometrial /decidual casts remains unknown and there is no recognized acceptable way to diagnose it before expulsion.
-An expectant management often suffices once the cast has been expelled.
+The incidence of endometrial/decidual casts remains unknown, and there is no recognized acceptable way to diagnose it before expulsion.
 More awareness is needed amongst clinicians.
-This awareness should also translate into proper counselling of patients who have been prescribed a progesterone-containing contraceptive as this would prevent any unnecessary anxiety should they experience cast expulsion.
+This awareness should also translate into proper counseling of patients who have been prescribed a progesterone-containing contraceptive, as this would prevent any unnecessary anxiety should they experience cast expulsion.